BSL Launch Recite Me assistive technology myaccountMyAccount login image

 4. Keep the computer in a room that everyone uses.

-6. Get to know who your child is chatting to.
+6. Get to know who your child is chatting with.

 8. Make sure all family members know not to give out personal or financial information.

-9. Help you child understand that not everyone is who they claim to be online.
+9. Help your child understand that not everyone is who they claim to be online.

-10. Let them know its ok to tell you if they comes across something that worries them.
+10. Let them know it's ok to tell you if they come across something that worries them.

 Did you know: